DataDog/yubikey/README.md

        this private key on disk.

-    7. Now if you list the keys again, you should see the private key only on Yubikey.
+    7. Now if you list the keys again, you should see the private key only on YubiKey.

 10. Link the yubikey library so that the prebuilt docker client can find it:
     `sudo ln -s /usr/lib64/libykcs11.so.1 /usr/local/lib/libykcs11.so`

-11. Later, when you want Docker to use the root role key on your Yubikey:
+11. Later, when you want Docker to use the root role key on your YubiKey:

-    1. When you push an image, you may have to kill `scdaemon` (in a separate shell) right after Docker pushes, but right before Docker uses the root role key on your Yubikey, and generates a new targets key for the repository.
+    1. When you push an image, you may have to kill `scdaemon` (in a separate shell) right after Docker pushes, but right before Docker uses the root role key on your YubiKey, and generates a new targets key for the repository.

     2. Use `docker -D` to find out exactly when to do this.